1. Introduction

 "private": true

-To the package.json file that was just created so we don't accidentally publish an NPM package with this name 😬.
+To the package.json file that was just created so we don't accidentally publish an NPM package with this name π¬.

 Why NPM or Yarn?

 Familiarity to web developers, most design token frameworks are released via NPM, and NPM has a very flexible scripting system.
-It is easier to have NPM as your "root" package manager and then other platform package managers as well.
+It is easier to have NPM as your "root" package manager and then other platform package managers as well.1.2 Create a design token file

 Design tokens at the most fundamental level are structured data in the form of key-value pairs.
-Similar to CSS or SCSS variables which have a name, $colorBackgroundPrimary and value #fff.
-This highlights the point that design tokens as a concept can be CSS variables, if you are using them to codify design decisions in a structured way.
+Similar to CSS or SCSS variables which have a name, $colorBackgroundPrimary

 The reason design tokens are often defined in a static data format like JSON or YAML is that these languages are fairly universally understood in programming languages.
 Additionally, it is often useful to store extra information, or metadata, about each token like a description.